HEROLABS/herolabs-apns/README.md

 ## Creating a JKS keystore

 Personally I used this [guide](http://www.agentbob.info/agentbob/79-AB.html).
-Basically you convert the PEM certificate which Apple provides into the DER format using `openssl`
+Basically you convert the .P12 certificate file which Apple provides into the DER format using `openssl`.
+You do this in two steps, first you seperate PEM files for the key and the certifcate and then you generate the DER files

+Step 1:

+    openssl pkcs12 -nocerts -in your-cert.p12 -out key.pem -nodes
+    openssl pkcs12 -clcerts -nokeys -in your-cert.p12 -out cert.pem

+Step 2:

     openssl pkcs8 -topk8 -nocrypt -in key.pem -inform PEM -out key.der -outform DER
     openssl x509 -in cert.pem -inform PEM -out cert.der -outform DER